-Claudia Winkleman reveals moment she almost gave Traitor away: ‘I was worried sick’
+Claudia Winkleman reveals moment she almost gave traitor away: ‘I was worried sick’

 Celebrity Traitors host Claudia Winkleman said that she was “worried sick” after almost ruining series one of the hit BBC show.

-A special celebrity spin-off of the twist-filled, backstabbing reality show debuts on Wednesday with an all-star cast including Stephen Fry, Alan Carr, Claire Balding and Jonathan Ross amongst the many famous faces involved.
+An all-star spin-off of the twist-filled reality show debuted on Wednesday (8 October) as a cast of famous faces including Stephen Fry, Alan Carr, Clare Balding and Jonathan Ross join the series.

-Traitors fans will be more than familiar with its tense and unique atmosphere, where even the slightest glance or movement can be viewed as a form of deception.
+Traitors fans will be more than familiar with the show’s stressful atmosphere, especially at the round table, where even the slightest glance or movement can be viewed as a form of deception.

-It’s nerve wracking for the contestants but as Winkleman revealed during a special Q & A screening of the new show, the tension can also get the better of her.
+It’s nerve-wracking for the contestants, but as Winkleman revealed during a special Q&A screening of the new celebrity edition, the tension can also get the better of her.

-Speaking to journalist Scott Bryan, Winkleman said that is is “incredibly tense” when selecting who the traitors will be while circuling the show’s iconic roundtable.
+Speaking to journalist Scott Bryan, Winkleman said that it is “incredibly tense” when selecting who the traitors will be, while circling the show’s iconic roundtable.

 “In series one, Wilf was wearing a jacket and I was so worried it was going to make a noise that I was almost sick, which wouldn’t have worked on any level,” she joked.
 “And I know that would have ruined the entire game.
 So I try to do my best.
 You can tell how nervous I am by just how much white lipstick I’m wearing and how orange I am.”